 Travelling to Germany by Ferry

 Unfortunately Germany no longer has a direct ferry route, this means you need to go via one of it’s neighboring countries.
-Why not consider getting the ferry to Holland, Belgium and France which will get you within a few hours drive of Germany.
+Why not consider getting the ferry to Holland and France which will get you within a few hours drive of Germany.
 There are direct trains from Amsterdam to Germany including a direct service from Amsterdam to Berlin.

 Where to visit in Germany

 Though much of the country’s historical monuments were destroyed in the war, a major rebuilding effort restored much of the country to its former glory.
 Legendary castles and imposing cathedrals dominate spectacular landscapes and together with a string of artistic and cultural hubs mean Germany is positively thriving once more.

 The capital, Berlin has something for everybody, world-class museums and art galleries, the most visited zoo in Europe, eclectic nightlife and a wealth of fascinating history.
 The bohemian culture of the east is a magnet for artists and writers in stark contrast to the glitter and glam of the commercial west.
 Since reunification this captivating city keeps going from strength to strength.

 In a country where the natives are still clearly coming to terms with the atrocities of their ancestors and the subjugation of Communism, cities like Hamburg in the west and Dresden in the east are flourishing with inspired architecture and world-class Museums.

 The same can be said for Munich, a rival jewel in Germany’s sparkling crown to that of Berlin.
 A vibrant nightlife and busy shopping centres are played out against the backdrop of spectacular palaces and lavish buildings carved with baroque architecture.
 Nestling in the foothills of the Alps, the home of BMW and Bayern Munich is blessed with outstanding museums and breathtaking scenery.